Two Bizarre Proposals for The Campus Rape Epidemic

 In many institutions the perpetrator is not even allowed to get a lawyer to speak for him.
 Schools have to determine guilt on the basis of a “preponderance of evidence” rather than “clear and convincing evidence”-legal terms that distinguish between a 51% likelihood that the assailant did it rather than a 75% one.

 It is clear that universities around the country are struggling to meet the demands of the federal government.

 The biggest bone of contention seems to be whether or not Universities should be allowed to implement and uphold their own standards of conduct rather than have local government and law enforcement impose their will.
 Since Universities carry a lot of clout in their community, wouldn’t it make more sense for these institutions to work together with local law enforcement as opposed to fighting each other?

 With the almost certainty about sexual assault on a college campus, women need to seriously consider carrying a self-defense product with them.
 We recommend keychain pepper sprays because they are more likely to be with you whenever you need one.
 And you never know when you may need one.

-We have 189 different pepper sprays, but the ones we suggest most are keychain OC Sprays with 108 to choose from.
+We have 189 different pepper sprays, but the ones we suggest most are keychain pepper sprays with 108 to choose from.

 What do you think of these crazy ideas?
 We want to hear from you.
 Please chime in with your thoughts.